sillyslux/seti-light-ui/README.md

 Anyone is welcome to contribute to the development of this theme.
 If can be a lot of work to keep up on, and I'll take help wherever I can get it :)

 ### 1. Fork
-If you're keen to contribute, start by [forking](https://github.com/jesseweed/seti-ui/tree/1.0-beta#fork-destination-box) the repo and cloning it to your computer.
+If you're keen to contribute, start by [forking](https://github.com/jesseweed/seti-light-ui/tree/1.0-beta#fork-destination-box) the repo and cloning it to your computer.

-**Note:** To use the development version, you must first uninstall the production version (`apm uninstall seti-ui`), then run the following commands:
+**Note:** To use the development version, you must first uninstall the production version (`apm uninstall seti-light-ui`), then run the following commands:

 ```bash
 # To install the local version as an Atom Theme